A-Momin/noteshub/nts/notes_prompts.md

+List out and explain all Components, Resources, Features around AWS Organization in vivid details.

+---

 I like you to write a prompt that I like to ask Chat GPT.
 I like to ask the Chat GPT the following:

 1. design a project using Terraform that demonstrate the features and components of AWS Kinesis.